michaelhintz16/CPNT262-5/README.md

 # Attributes
-* big thanks to tony for the after class reviws and the one on saturday.
+* big thanks to tony for the after class reviews and the one on saturday.
-* huge thanks to norvill for helping me get things runnign when i had debug issues.
+* huge thanks to norvill for helping me get things running when i had debug issues.
 * [heroku page](https://cpnt2624a.herokuapp.com/)
 * [github repo](https://github.com/michaelhintz16/CPNT262-4a)